Muelleria 8: 369 (1995) APNI

 Threat status:EPBC: endangered (EN); Victoria: endangered (e); listed in Flora and Fauna Guarantee Act 1988

 Extensively rhizomatous, usually forming loose mats, to c.
 5 m diam; culms to 90 cm high.
-Leaves sometimes summer-deciduous, erect to spreading, hardly sheathing at base, 12–45 cm long, 4–12 mm wide, flat to broadly V-shaped in section, rather thin-textured, smooth apart for irregularly spaced tubercles, to c.
+Leaves usually dying back over summer, erect to spreading, hardly sheathing at base, 12–45 cm long, 4–12 mm wide, flat to broadly V-shaped in section, rather thin-textured, smooth apart for irregularly spaced tubercles, to c.
 0.5 mm long, along margins and abaxial midrib, concolorous, grey-green.
 Inflorescence rather sparse and scape relatively slender (up to c.
-4 mm diam.), exceeding the foliage; panicle ovoid-pyramidal, 5–20 cm long, branches acutely angled from main axis; flowers 15–20 mm wide, pale blue to blue-violet; perianth segments widely spreading, usually collapsing by mid-afternoon, slightly longer than stamens; staminal filament to c.
+4 mm diam.), exceeding the foliage; panicle ovoid-pyramidal, 5–20 cm long, branches acutely angled from main axis; flowers 15–20 mm wide, pale blue to blue-violet, faintly nutmeg-scented; perianth segments widely spreading or reflexed, usually closing by mid-afternoon, slightly longer than stamens; staminal filament to c.
 5 mm long, struma c.
 2 mm long, orange, anther yellow, c.
 3 mm long.
 Berry globuloar to obovoid, 4–7 mm long, shining pale to dark blue; seeds smooth, angular globose, c.
 3 mm long 2.5 mm wide.
 Flowers mostly Nov.–Jan.

 CVU, DunT, EGU, GipP, Gold, HNF, HSF, VVP.
 Also occurs ?NSW and Tas.
 Largely confined to drier grassy woodland and grassland communities south of the Dividing Range and now much depleted through its range.